(LMS1) Solving compilation fails when dongle works

 - Remove the USB dongle(s) from your PC.

-- Install the latest (LMS1) version of the License Manager from Technical Note 14255.
+- Install the latest LMS1 License Manager using Technical Note 14255.

-- Restart your PC.
-After Microsoft Windows has started, insert the USB dongle.
+- After Microsoft Windows has started, insert the USB dongle.

 All product names are trademarks or registered trademarks of their respective owners.